 99.7% of food is purchased indirectly from producers.
 Food travels long distances from farm to table - on average 1,500 miles.
 The current food system is dependent on high levels of fossil fuels and is vulnerable to climate change, oil shortages and other disruptions.

-In 2014, after researching our community's interest level in local food and capability to supply local food, we opened our "every day year-round" farmer's market at 325 W Liberty in a long-abandoned gas station.
+We’re almost 5 years old!
+In August 2014, after researching our community's interest level in local food and capability to supply local food, we opened our "every day year-round" farmer's market at 325 W Liberty in a long-abandoned gas station.
 We immediately saw that consumers who wanted to buy food from local farms were enthusiastic about having a convenient place to shop.
 And we began creating a community of those folks.
 In 2016, this store paid over $1 million to local producers.

 In 2017, at the urging of our farms, who have invested and grown their businesses, we opened our second location at 1200 Packard Road in Ann Arbor.
+We continue to adapt our business model to best serve our farmers, customers and staff.
 Come visit and ask a staffer about the origin of the food you buy!